WladimirSidorenko/PotTS/README.md

 [![The MIT License](https://img.shields.io/dub/l/vibe-d.svg)](http://opensource.org/licenses/MIT)

 This directory contains data of the Potsdam Twitter Sentiment Corpus (PotTS).
-To open the files of this corpus, you need to download and launch [the MMAX2 annotation tool](http://mmax2.sourceforge.net/) and then select one of the *.mmax projects located in the directories `corpus/annotator-1/` or `corpus/annotator-2/`.
+To open the files of this corpus, you need to download and launch [MMAX2](http://mmax2.sourceforge.net/) (a freely distributed annotation tool) and then select one of the *.mmax projects from the directories `corpus/annotator-1/` or `corpus/annotator-2/`.

 This folder contains the following files and directories: